canro91/canro91.github.io/_posts/2022-10-03-HandsOnDDDTakeaways.md

 But, I didn't like that the sample application ended up with "application services" instead of "command handlers."
 I was expecting a command handler per each command and API method.
 The only sample application service has a huge switch statement to handle every command.
 Argggg!

-For more takeaways, check [The Art of Readable Code: Takeaways]({% post_url 2021-12-20-TheArtOfReadableCodeReview %}) [Domain Modeling Made Functional: Takeaways]({% post_url 2021-12-13-DomainModelingMadeFunctional %}).
+For more takeaways, check [Domain Modeling Made Functional: Takeaways]({% post_url 2021-12-13-DomainModelingMadeFunctional %}).
 Don't miss [A case of Primitive Obsession]({% post_url 2020-12-10-PrimitiveObsession %}), it shows how to put in place classes (or records) to replace primitive types.
+And, my heuristics to [choose Value Objects]({% post_url 2022-12-21-WhenToChooseValueObjects %}).

 _Happing coding!_